thomaslule/deetzlabs/README.md

 # deetzlabs
-A back-end system used to trigger various things (like on-screen achievements or chat messages) when other various things (like chat messages or subscribes) happen on a twitch stream.

-Best used in combination with [deetzlabs-twitch](https://github.com/thomaslule/deetzlabs-twitch), [deetzlabs-widgets](https://github.com/thomaslule/deetzlabs-widgets) and [deetzlabs-web](https://github.com/thomaslule/deetzlabs-web).
+Add achievements and credits to a twitch stream.

 ## prerequisites
- * A postgresl database
+ * A postgresl database initialized with `db/schema.sql`
- * A reverse proxy with an authentication layer (the server will only listen to localhost)

 ## install
 ```bash